terraform-aviatrix-modules/terraform-aviatrix-mc-overlap-nat-spoke/README.md

 :---|:---|:---
 gw2_snat_addr | | IP Address to be used for hide natting traffic sourced from the spoke VNET/VPC.
 Required when spoke is HA pair. dnat_rules | | Contains the properties to create the DNAT rules.
 When left empty, only SNAT for traffic initiated from the spoke VNET/VPC is configured.
-Create as many unique rules as you like. uturnnat | false | Set to true to also make the DNAT IP reachable inside the spoke VNET/VPC through U-Turn NAT.
+Create as many unique rules as you like. egress_nat | false | When enabled, SNAT rules for access towards the internet are enabled.
+E.g. for distributed FQDN egress. uturnnat | false | Set to true to also make the DNAT IP reachable inside the spoke VNET/VPC through U-Turn NAT.

 ### Outputs